Canadian versus American Thanksgiving

-In Canada, Thanksgiving happens on the 2nd Monday of October.
-Our friends up North commemorate the safe travels of arctic explorer Martin Frobisher.
-Martin and his crew were looking for the elusive Northwest Passage in what today is known as the Nunavut Province.
+In Canada, Thanksgiving falls on the second Monday of October.
+Our friends up North commemorate the safe travels of Arctic explorer Martin Frobisher.
+Martin and his crew were looking for the elusive Northwest Passage in what is today known as the Nunavut Province.

-The eating traditions of Thanksgiving are similar here, to those North of the 49th Parallel in British Columbia - but here comes some subtle tasty differences.
+Thanksgiving eating traditions are similar here to those North of the 49th Parallel in British Columbia, but there are some subtle, tasty differences.

 According to MarthaStewart.com, Canadians put less emphasis on the pie.

-Even though Pumpkin Pie is the most favorite Thanksgiving dessert item in BC, Canadians are okay with substituting cakes and will even eat doughnuts for their celebration.
+Even though pumpkin pie was the favorite Thanksgiving dessert item in BC, Canadians were okay with substituting cakes and would even eat doughnuts for their celebration.

-BC residents tend to use “more ginger, nutmeg, cloves, and cinnamon that give the pie a lively, earthier taste”
+BC residents use “more ginger, nutmeg, cloves, and cinnamon that give the pie a lively, earthier taste.”

 Canadians also use more bacon in their side dishes.

-Here in America, I sometimes will happily stumble upon a green bean casserole with lots of bacon.
-Up North in Canada it's more of a staple to find bacon in lots of different main and side dishes.
+Here in America, I sometimes happily stumble upon a green bean casserole with lots of bacon.
+Up North in Canada, bacon is more of a staple in many different main and side dishes.

 While we both enjoy sweet potatoes -